cloudmesh-community/fa19-516-158/project/report.md

 bunch of links to be added, you do not even include your names and hids .....

+:o2: the project is not leveraging the many useful features from cloudmesh, such as

+* inventory, key management, key group management, ssh logins, ..., instead of sometimes listing the technical content, you could have just developed a cms python program and integaated the technical configurations or programs in such a command.
+We have taught you in the first 2 weeks how to use cms sys command generae to showcase you how you can do this in minutes

 :o2: check grammar

 :o2: several of he included xml files have unneded empty lines